GE

 AJ Bell handles the same US ETFs differently.
 Because ETFs sit on the shares account — not the funds account — they benefit from the £3.50-per-month cap.
 At £100,000 of US ETFs, AJ Bell charges £42 a year.
 At £500,000, still £42.
 That's a £158 gap at £100k, a £958 gap at £500k.

 Both platforms charge FX on purchase and sale, but that only hits twice — when you buy and when you eventually sell.
-AJ Bell's international dealing charge is 0.75% (capped per transaction).
-Bestinvest charges 0.95% with no stated cap, but waives the £4.95 dealing fee on US shares.
+AJ Bell's international dealing charge is 0.75% with a cap per transaction.
+Bestinvest charges 0.95% with no stated cap, but waives the £4.95 dealing fee on US shares entirely.

-One nuance most readers miss: for a buy-and-hold US ETF investor who never sells, the 0.20% vs 0.75%/0.95% spread matters far less than the ongoing service fee.
+One nuance most comparison sites miss: for a buy-and-hold US ETF investor who never sells, the FX spread is a rounding error against years of ongoing service fees.
 Bestinvest's 0.20% annual rate on US shares is genuinely competitive — it just isn't as cheap as AJ Bell's flat £42 cap once your US holdings exceed roughly £17,000.

-The break-even is roughly seven fund trades per month on a £75,000 portfolio — or proportionally fewer at higher balances, because the platform-fee gap is absolute not proportional.
-Buy-and-hold investors who rebalance annually will never approach this threshold.
-Fund switchers chasing momentum, running tactical strategies, or trimming positions to keep within a target allocation every few weeks will.
+The break-even is roughly seven fund trades per month on a £75,000 portfolio — or proportionally fewer at higher balances.
+Buy-and-hold investors rebalancing annually will never approach this.
+Fund switchers running tactical strategies every few weeks will.

-Ready-made portfolios: Bestinvest wins on platform, OCF evens it out
+Ready-made portfolios: Bestinvest wins on platform, OCF decides the rest

 For hands-off investors who pick a single managed portfolio and leave it alone, Bestinvest genuinely undercuts AJ Bell.
 The service fee drops to 0.20% from pound one — five basis points below AJ Bell's 0.25%.
 At £100,000, that's £200 a year versus £250.